The Real Housewives of Beverly Hills season 2: Synopsis

 Armstrong opens up about some serious problems with her marriage during a trip to Grammer to-be-sold home in Colorado.
 Armstrong attends a tea party with the other ladies hosted by Vanderpump, during the tea party Armstrong reveals her true feelings on Vanderpump.
 Armstrong isn't feeling supported by the other women on her feeling and claims they have all had negative things to say on Vanderpump.
 After leaving and returning, the ladies question Armstrong on her marital issues and the contradictions.
 Grammer walks out after claiming Armstrong needs to be honest and revealing Armstrong's marital secrets.
-After the tea party, Armstrong wants to put the drama to the back of her mind and throws her daughter a birthday party where Ace Young performs.
+After the tea party, Armstrong wants to put the drama to the back of her mind and throws her daughter Kennedy a 5th birthday party where Ace Young performs on February 25, 2011.
 The drama doesn't stay away for long after Armstrong fears running into Grammer at Maloof's glamorous, backyard fashion show.
 Armstrong and Grammer's feud worsen at a Malibu house party hosted by Glanville, where Armstrong completely breaks down and Glanville ends up asking her to leave.
 Armstrong is uninvited from Kyle's annual white party after Grammer receives a lawsuit from Armstrong's husband, and the other ladies fear they may be next.
 As the women head to Lanai.
 Hawaii, Armstrong stays in Beverly Hills to work on her troubled marriage.
 At the Vanderpump's launch party for SUR, Armstrong arrives with her psychiatrist with visible bruising under her eye.
 Armstrong sits down with the ladies to communicate with the help of mediation from her guest.
 She is confronted by the ladies on her conflicting stories with her marriage and Armstrong reveals to the wives that she has left her husband Russel and that she had been abused by him.

 Vanderpump finds out that her daughter, Pandora and her partner are engaged and is ecstatic because she think they're perfect for each other.
 Vanderpump hosts an extravagant engagement party for her daughter, featuring camels, snakes and circus performers.
 Vanderpump continues to relish her daughter's engagement helping her organize the wedding including invitations and lingerie shopping.
 While wedding dress shopping with Pandora, Pandora insists her mum also wears a wedding dress at the wedding.
 Despite her prior issue with Armstrong, Vanderpump, her daughter and Armstrong head to Las Vegas for Pandora's bachelorette party as well as Armstrong's birthday.
 During the trip Vanderpump and Armstrong form a bond.
 Vanderpump hosts a launch party for her new lounge and restaurant, SUR.
 Vanderpump sends home a waitress, Scheana Shay, after she learns the history of her and Glanville.
 Another familiar face arrives at the event, Vanderpump's former house guest Cedric, who is swiftly removed.
 Vanderpump daughter gets married at Vanderpump's manor, in a million dollar, fairy tale ceremony.